xian49930/jiuwuzhi.github.io/_posts/2019-09-09-Notes-Database and SQL for DS.md

 ---
 # Notes

-This posts records all my notes for the online course - Python for Data Science and AI - on Coursera.com.
+This posts records all my notes for the online course - Python for Database and SQL for Data Science - on Coursera.com.

 *New notes will be added on the top of the older ones.*